LibertyAces/BitSwanPump/doc/source/examples/connectionES/connectionES.rst

 Code example
 ^^^^^^^^^^^^

-To create connection with Elastic Search you will need to do two things:
+To create a connection with Elastic Search you will need to do two things:

 1. Add ElasticSearchSink component to `self.build` method of the pipeline class
 2. create a service of your ES Connection.